 Storage Instructions

-- Store in an air-tight container in the fridge for up to 3 days.
+- Refrigerate leftovers — Store basil pine nut pesto in an airtight container in the fridge for up to 3 days.

 Happy Cooking!